ENG-220-20, Introduction to Drama (FA14)

 INSTRUCTOR: Dr. Kate Bossert (email@example.com)

-1. acquire a working knowledge of theater history, including major periods, works, authors, forms, and basic elements relevant to dramatic literature;
+1. demonstrate a working knowledge of theater history, including major periods, works, authors, forms, basic elements, and terminology relevant to dramatic literature;

 2. identify and describe the theme, plot structure, characterization, imagery, and point of view in a particular dramatic work;

-3. consider the relationship between page and stage by analyzing directorial and performance choices;
+3. analyze the relationship between page and stage through the discussion and viewing of directorial and performance choices;

-4. generate and support independent interpretations, both in speech and writing.
+4. generate and support independent interpretations of dramatic literature, both in speech and writing.

 REQUIREMENTS AND ASSIGNMENTS: